pulsar-edit/pulsar/packages/link/README.md

 |-------|--------|-----------|------------------|------------------|--------------------|
 |`link:open`|`atom-text-editor`|Opens the http(s) link under the cursor||<kbd>ctrl-shift-o</kbd>||

 Custom keybindings can be added by referencing the above commands.
-To learn more, visit the [Using Atom: Basic Customization](http://flight-manual.atom.io/using-atom/sections/basic-customization/#customizing-keybindings) or [Behind Atom: Keymaps In-Depth](http://flight-manual.atom.io/behind-atom/sections/keymaps-in-depth) sections of the Atom Flight Manual.
+To learn more, visit the [Using Pulsar: Basic Customization](https://pulsar-edit.dev/docs/launch-manual/sections/using-pulsar/#basic-customization) or [Behind Atom: Keymaps In-Depth](https://pulsar-edit.dev/docs/launch-manual/sections/behind-pulsar#keymaps-in-depth) sections of the Atom Flight Manual.